pymeister/groupFourChatbot/README.md

 ### Logging into the Admin Backend

 To log into the admin backend, go to `http://localhost:8000/admin` in your browser and enter the username and password you set up when creating a superuser account.

-Note: This documentation assumes that you have installed Django, Cookiecutter-Django, and Ruff.
-If you need help installing these tools, please let me know!